 The Rocks is an old area of Sydney, as old as Sydney itself, and is right next to the downtown centre of Sydney.
 It was the source of a big anti-development fight in the early 1970's.
 Now it's a mixture of upmarket restored residences and public housing, and a tourist area.
 Being tourists ourselves, we thought it appealing.

 Luna Park is fun.
 Colourful - it is after all a fun fair.
 And there it is, peaking out under the Harbour Bridge, snugged up right alongside towering apartment blocks.
 Rides that I would not take lest I lose my lunch, and mirrors that suggest I had too much lunch anyway.

-The Art Gallery of New South Wales had much to offer, from a very quirky (and expressively Australian) chess set through beach paintings and abstract swirls, bronze horsemen, stagecoach robberies, anatomy classes, European masterpieces and asian statuary.
+The Art Gallery had much to offer, from a very quirky (and expressively Australian) chess set through beach paintings and abstract swirls, bronze horsemen, stagecoach robberies, anatomy classes, European masterpieces and asian statuary.
 They allowed photography too, which I particularly appreciated.